triggermesh/docs/docs/sources/awssqs.md

 ### API Credentials

-The TriggerMesh AWS SQS event source authenticates calls to the AWS SQS API using an [Access Key][accesskey].
-The page at this link contains instructions to create an access key when signed either as the root user or as an IAM user.
+The TriggerMesh event source for Amazon SQS authenticates calls to the AWS API using AWS Access Keys.
+The page [Understanding and getting your AWS credentials][accesskey] contains instructions to create access keys when signed-in either as the root user or as an IAM user.
 Take note of the **Access Key ID** and **Secret Access Key**, they will be used to create an instance of the event source.

 It is considered a [good practice][iam-bestpractices] to create dedicated users with restricted privileges in order to programmatically access AWS services.
 Permissions can be added or revoked granularly for a given IAM user by attaching [IAM Policies][iam-policies] to it.

 As an example, the following policy contains the permissions required by the TriggerMesh AWS SQS event source to read and delete messages from any queue linked to the AWS account:

 ```json
 {